 After about three dates, he never called me again.
 That was five years ago.
 I hear that he still single, and all of his relationships last a month or less.
 Not surprising.

 Here’s the thing.
 I think it is great to be friends with your ex.
-Some very smart guy once said to me, “If you can’t be friends with someone you dated, then you never really had anything real.”
+It is great to be friends for the kids and great to be friends for yourselves.

 A relationship between a divorced couple should be somewhere in between arch rivalry and B.F.F.’s.
 Cordiality is always appreciated.
 Birthday wishes and holiday salutations are nice.
 And perhaps the most valued, the willingness to help each other out in co-parenting, scheduling, and raising your children together, even though you’re not together.
 Everyone benefits from this type of attitude.

 It took my ex and I a very long time to get to a place of real friendship.
 But now, I think of my ex almost like a family member.
 I enjoy talking to him, we are very pleasant around our kids, and honestly, if he ever really needed me, I’d be there for him–not just because he’s my kids’ dad.
 I consider him a friend.
 You don’t get to this place quickly.
 It took us almost a decade, but here we are and it feels pretty good.

 This also does not mean that I want to get back together with my ex, or that he wants to either.
 He is remarried and I am very much in love with someone else.
 But even if we were both single, we would not get back together.
 I’m sure of that.
 We are PURE PLATONIC friends, and it is a wonderful feeling to feel that way about someone you had kids with.

 That doesn’t mean I forgot about how much he hurt me, or vice versa.
 It just means that we are both in a place of forgiveness and friendship.
 If you are thinking, ‘I will never get there,’ never say never.
 I didn’t think we could, either.